howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 </Instruction>

-The query now accepts arguments that we'll use to implement pagination and ordering.
-We're also now exporting `FEED_QUERY` because we'll need it in a later step to implement some cache updates.
+The query now accepts arguments that you'll use to implement pagination and ordering.
+The file is also now exporting `FEED_QUERY` because you'll be needing it in a later step to implement some cache updates.

 - `skip` defines the _offset_ where the query will start.
 If you for instance passed a value of `10` for this argument, it means that the first 10 items of the list will not be included in the response.
 - `first` then defines the _limit_, or _how many_ elements, you want to load from that list.
 Say, you're passing the `10` for `skip` and `5` for `first`, you'll receive items 10 to 15 from the list.
 - `orderBy` defines how the returned list should be sorted.

-To actually pass the variables into the `useQuery` hook's variables argument we'll now create a small, memoized function that creates the `variables` object for us.
+To actually pass the variables into the `useQuery` hook's variables argument you'll now create a small memo hook that returns the `variables` object.

 <Instruction>